sniku/Pawel.README/README.md

 ## How can I help you?
  - Provide context.
 When you know how your work contributes to business success, you can find easier ways to get us there.
  - I can shield you from too much stress and unrealistic expectations.
- - I'll meet with you every week for 30 minutes to talk about work, life, and growth.
+ - I'll meet with you every week for 30 minutes to talk about work, life and growth.
  - Other.
 Everyone is different.
 Please let me know how else I can help.